 BA (English Language and Literature and French) University of Western Ontario

-I am a comparative educationist interested in tensions between global frameworks (such as children’s rights, and notions of ‘best practice’ in teaching and learning) and local and cultural imperatives.
-My research takes a comparative and international perspective on:
+I am a comparative educationist interested in the tensions between global frameworks (such as children’s rights, and notions of ‘best practice’ in teaching and learning) and local and cultural imperatives.
+My current and recent research takes a comparative and international perspective on:

 - democratic education and education for democracy;

 - the relationship between education and various forms of development, especially political development

 - university internationalisation and the transnational, intercultural and academic experiences of mobile students.

 - Disadvantage and Participation Accountability Processes: theory and evidence from School Development and Management Committees in Karnataka, India.
 (Co-I, ESRC-DFID, 2017)

 - GCRF Centre for Sustainable, Healthy and Learning Cities and Neighbourhoods (Co-I, Education lead, Global Challenges Research Fund, 2017)

 - Examining Gender in Higher Education (EGHE): STEM and beyond.
 A UK-African Countries Network (Co-I, Global Challenges Research Fund, 2016)